aethe/corona/README.md

 ## Source

-Data is fetched from https://corona.lmao.ninja/countries.
+Data is fetched from https://corona.lmao.ninja/all and https://corona.lmao.ninja/countries.
 I don't have any control over the data, nor am I responsible for any inaccuracies of the provided information.
 Refer to the [API repository](https://github.com/NovelCOVID/API) for more details.

 ## Installation